-Ross Barkley: The Sun article 'racist and prehistoric' says Liverpool mayor
+Ross Barkley: Police investigate 'racist' Sun article about Everton player

 - From the section Football

-The mayor of Liverpool has condemned a newspaper article about Everton midfielder Ross Barkley as "racist and prehistoric".
+Merseyside Police are investigating allegations that a newspaper article about Everton midfielder Ross Barkley constitutes a "racial hate crime".

 Barkley, 23, was punched in a Liverpool bar last weekend in what his lawyer described as an "unprovoked attack".

-Sun columnist, and former editor, Kelvin MacKenzie has compared Barkley to a "gorilla at the zoo".
+In an article on Friday, Sun columnist Kelvin MacKenzie compared Barkley - who has a grandfather born in Nigeria - to a "gorilla at the zoo".

+MacKenzie targeted both England international Barkley and the city of Liverpool in the article - which has since been taken off The Sun website - saying:

+- His eyes make him "certain not only are the lights not on, there is definitely nobody at home", adding: "I get a similar feeling when seeing a gorilla at the zoo."

-Liverpool Mayor Joe Anderson said he has reported the article to the police for a "racial slur".
+Liverpool Mayor Joe Anderson told BBC Sport he reported the article to the police for a "racial slur".

 Speaking to BBC Sport, Anderson said: "Not only is it racist in a sense that he is of mixed-race descent, equally it's a racial stereotype of Liverpool.
 It is racist and prehistoric."